-Underwater directions: The north of the Island is best for diving but there is a wreck called the The Gothenberg City which lies to the north west and the Janet clark which lies to the north east of the island in 9m.
+Underwater directions: The north of the Island is best for diving but there is a wreck called The Gothenburg City which lies to the north-west and the Janet Clark which lies to the northeast of the island in 9m.

 Site Hazards: Low viz after bad weather.

 Mobile Network service: